Tanya’s incredibly lo-fi web site

 Jacques Tati's Mon Oncle and Playtime (but especially Mon Oncle) - Wow.
 What can I say?
 Tati was an absolute genius, I love how gentle and innocent Monsieur Hulot is, thrown into the world with hilarious results.
 Look at the SHOTS too, especially in Playtime, where an entire city was built for the film.
 Monsieur Hulot's Holiday is great too (inspiring Rowan Atkinson's Mr. Bean), but these two Tati films are my favorites.

 Mr. Blandings Builds His Dream House - Cary Grant, swoon!
 But warning, some parts are definitely not PC by today's standards.
-Oh no, I just saw that they're remaking this *too*, dammit!

 A Clockwork Orange, O Lucky Man!, If... - I'm a fool for M. McDowell.
 I actually saw O Lucky Man! at Lincoln Center with Malcolm in attendance - he did a talk and Q&A on the movie, he was fantastic!